-In the process of developing new clients, there are many things to pay attention to, especially some key details, which can not be ignored.
+In the process of developing new clients, there are many things to notice, especially some key details.
 Because clients do not know a company before, their first contact with its staff directly determines their impression of the company.

 Especially the salesmen, they are at the forefront, directly facing clients.
 Their qualities, personal abilities and negotiating methods tend to leave the first impression on clients.
 Salespeople should try their best to create a pleasant negotiation atmosphere to show their professionalism and reflect the advantages of products and companies, so as to pave the way for future cooperation.